vyaspranjal33/ui-components/README.md

 **Image Snapshots & Docker**:

-- Since we run image snapshots in Buildkite with docker we need to run them locally with docker as well because different Os's render fonts and other things differently.
+- Since we run image snapshots in Buildkite with docker we need to run them locally with docker as well because different OSs render fonts and other things differently.
 We don't publish our docker image so you'll have to build and re-build the image any time our dependencies change in package.json.
 To do so just run the command `docker-compose build build`.
 This should build the container and be ready to run.

 **Image Snapshots & Animations**:

-- We add a css rule in storybook when we detect the `file://` pattern that disables all animations on the page so we can get consistent image snapshots with animations
+- We add a css rule in storybook when we detect the `file://` pattern that disables all animations on the page so we can get consistent image snapshots with animations.

 # Contributing